Connect Students with Other Readers

 Digital library offers handy supports for readers

-Bottom line: This is a great option for students that need extra support, and, while the library is smaller than competitors, the human-voiced narration is a serious upgrade.
+Bottom Line: A great option for students needing support, and, while the library is smaller, the narration is a serious upgrade.

 Read&Write